thesp0nge/armoredcode.github.io/_posts/2012-10-25-the-hidden-pitfalls-in-automatic-source-code-review.markdown

 be used instead of theoretical security considerations (they still great for remediation introduction, just for awareness sake).

-{% blockquote %}
-Testing only the static analysis bit (or just making a penetration test) it's like testing car brakes without checking if the engine turns on.
+> Testing only the static analysis bit (or just making a penetration test) it's
-{% endblockquote %}
+> like testing car brakes without checking if the engine turns on.

 Output for security tests won't be in term of _fix your code for injection_ or _if you're a java application then use this ESAPI class_ (if testing a .NET or